WELCOME TO WOODINVILLE MONTESSORI SCHOOL!

 Here at WMS, you will truly find a diverse community of lifelong learners.
 Our curriculum ignites curiosity and passion in our students, and prepares them to be confident problem solvers within our community and beyond.
 WMS is proud to be accredited by both the American Montessori Society (AMS) and the Northwest Association of Independent Schools (NWAIS).

-We invite you to explore our website and learn more about the program level of your interest, watch a virtual campus tour, and join us for our upcoming admissions events!
+We invite you to explore our website and learn more about the program level of your interest, watch a virtual campus tour, book an in-person campus tour, and join us for our upcoming admissions events!
 Applying to WMS takes time and preparation – learn more about getting started with our application process here.